Best Online Casinos in California: Top Legal Sites and Real Money Games

 Can you play in California online casinos for real money?

-You can't legally play at traditional online casinos for real money in California, but sweepstakes casinos offer a legitimate workaround.
 These platforms use a dual-currency system that sidesteps gambling laws while still letting you win and withdraw actual cash.

 Here's how it works: You play games using virtual coins (usually called Gold Coins or something similar), which you purchase or receive free through promotions.